-Baby Boomer was one of those shitty Zapper games you could win at by pointing the gun at a lamp when your friend wasn't looking.
+Okay, that plot summary was mostly speculation.
+What I do know is that Baby Boomer was one of those shitty Zapper games you could win at by pointing the gun at a lamp when your friend wasn't looking.
 The point of the game is basically to shoot at everything on the screen except the "nuggets", which are either gold or some kind of radioactive meat.
-I'm guessing they're supposed to be meat, since there isn't a whole lot a baby can do with gold besides choke on it and flush it down the toilet in a hilarious animated children's show that is also popular with really gay adults.
+I'm guessing they're supposed to be meat, since there isn't a whole lot a baby can do with gold besides choke on it and flush it down the toilet.
 Oh, and it doesn't matter if you shoot the baby, since it's one of those genetically-modified super babies that are only vulnerable to small woodland creatures.

 The most insane thing about the premise of this game is that Baby Boomer needs a constant supply of milk to live.
-It was pretty fucked up when you ate 5 trays of food per level in Wolfenstein 3D, but at least id software had enough non-fatties on their staff to know not to make the life bar decrease every second you weren't cramming Nazi mashed potatos into your mouth.
+It was pretty fucked up when you ate 5 trays of food per level in Wolfenstein 3D, but at least id software knew not to make the life bar decrease every second you weren't cramming Nazi mashed potatos into your mouth.
 It's a good thing that taking parenting advice from your Nintendo never caught on, because then instead of crappy ROMs, we'd be remembering the 1980's for the record number of kids who got milked to death or eaten by their pet blobs.

-Basically, the deformed freak-baby adds a whole extra layer of retardation to what was already a thoroughly unenjoyable bug killing simulation.
-If you're looking for two Bad Dudes to rescue the president, you have thousands of streetwise, break-dancing teens to choose from, but if you're trying to assemble a crack commando unit to protect a mutant baby with an insatiable hunger for milk and meat products, you'd better check the U.S. penal system, because the only people who want to save babies that much are probably already serving life sentences for killing abortion doctors and/or fat chicks.
+Basically, the deformed freak-baby adds a whole extra layer of annoyance to what was already a thoroughly unenjoyable bug killing simulation.
+If you're looking for two Bad Dudes to rescue the president, you have thousands of streetwise, break-dancing teens to choose from.
+But if you're trying to assemble a crack commando unit to protect a mutant baby with an insatiable hunger for milk and meat products, you'd better check the U.S. penal system, because the only people who want to save babies that much are probably already serving life sentences for blowing up abortion clinics.

 From the manual: